ShunsukeOnoo/alex/src/model/README.md

   - If inputs are only video frames, use default fps to create pseudo timestamps.

+### Unresolved
+Where is the best timing to apply the preprocessing?
+- At dataset: Use `transform` parameter of the dataset.
+It's simple but may not useful when we want to apply padding.
+- At dataloader:
+- At batch

 ## AlexModel
 `modeling_alex.py` has two model classes.